 An interruption of studies means taking a temporary break from your studies.
-The break is usually for the remainder of the academic year or a full calendar year and most often is needed for health-related, financial or other personal / work-related reasons.
-Use this site to understand what you need to think about and how to apply for an interruption.
+The break is usually for the remainder of the academic year or a full calendar year and most often is needed for health-related, financial, personal, or work-related reasons.
+Use this page to understand what you need to think about and how to apply for an interruption.

 This page provides guidance and information on how pausing your studies may affect your student status.